manmeet3591/xdownscale/INFERENCE_GUIDE.md

 - `"srresnet"` - Deep residual network
 - `"swin"` - Swin Transformer (state-of-the-art)
 - `"rcan"` - Residual Channel Attention Network
 - And many more!
-See `core.py` for full list
+See `core.py` for the full list

 ---